notRKO/verilog-hdlbits/README.md

 # Verilog HDLBits

-Solutions to HDLBits exercises while learning digital design.
+Solutions to HDLBits exercises while learning digital design and RTL coding.

 ## About

-The goal of this repository is to strengthen my understanding of digital logic design and RTL coding by solving progressively challenging HDLBits exercises.
+The goal of this repository is to strengthen my understanding of **digital logic design** and **RTL coding** by solving progressively challenging HDLBits exercises.

+Through these exercises, I am building a stronger foundation in both **combinational and sequential logic**, while becoming more comfortable with Verilog HDL and hardware-oriented thinking.

 ## Progress

-**Problems Solved:** 46
+**Problems Solved: 75**

-**Topics Covered**
+## Topics Covered

 - Basics of Verilog
 - Vectors
 - Modules
-- Multiplexers
+- Multiplexers (MUXes)
 - Combinational Logic
+- K-Maps and Boolean Logic Simplification
 - Always Blocks
 - Case Statements
+- Flip-Flops
+- Sequential Logic
+- Counters

 ## Repository Structure